monk-io/docs/docs/publishing.md

         admin-username: change me
         admin-password: change me, for real
 ```
+This defines the `foo` component that will use default values `will_be_overriden` of variables if it won't be overriden by `complete-foo-setup` definition and make them environment variables named by `env` directives.

 By moving `admin-username` and `admin-password` to the `group` here, we have enabled the user to simply override the variables on the group and hid the details of `foo` itself.